DevMountain/RepresentativeOld/README.md

 ##### Create a `RepresentativeController` class.
 This class will use the `NetworkController` to fetch data, and will serialize the results into `Representative` objects.
 This class will be used by the view controllers to fetch Representative objects through completion closures.

 1. The `RepresentativeController` should have some static constant that represents the `baseURL` of the API.
-2. Add a method `searchRepresentatives(forState` that allows the developer to pass in the search parameter and, through a completion closure, provide an array of `Representative` objects.
+2. Add a method `searchRepresentatives(forState state: completion:` that allows the developer to pass in the search parameter and, through a completion closure, provide an array of `Representative` objects.
     * This method should set URL parameters for the state and the output types.
-    * This method should call the NetworkController's `performRequest(for` method to get the Data at the URL created in the previous bullet point.
+    * This method should call the NetworkController's `performRequest` method to get the Data at the URL created in the previous bullet point.
-    * In the closure of the `performRequest(for`, use a guard to check for nil Data, and to unwrap the array of `[String: Any]` dictionaries that hold Representative data.
+    * In the closure of the `performRequest`, use a guard to check for nil Data, and to unwrap the array of `[String: Any]` dictionaries that hold Representative data.
 You will need to use the `try?` keyword to use `JSONSerialization` to serialize the `Data`.
     * If the guard fails, print an error message to the console and run the completion with an empty array.
     * If the Data can be serialized, create a `Representative` objects and call the completion closure with the populated array.
 (Hint: Use a for loop or `flatMap` to iterate through the dictionaries and initialize a new array of `Representative` objects.)